kherldhussein/tknp/README.md

 The TKNP app provides convenient access to important information and personalized services in the palm of your hand.
 It was designed to run smoothly & easily to facilitate e-learning, which has become an essential system in education.
 This app comes with the most services that the student needs during his study period.
-Looking forward on adding new services that is in the interest of the student in particular.
+I look forward to adding new services that are in the interest of the student in particular.

 ## Screenshots

-The Data shown is not correct and just there for demonstration purposes.
+The Data shown is not correct and is just there for demonstration purposes.

 ### Dark mode